mohanson/pxsol/doc/content/tx_wallet.md

 ada.sol_transfer(bob, 1 * pxsol.denomination.sol)
 ```

-> Secret information: Bob's address corresponds to a private key of 0x02.
+> Top secret: Bob's address corresponds to a private key of 0x02.

 Running the code, Ada's transaction will be sent to the Solana network, and any errors will be irreversible.
 Therefore, Ada carefully checks the address and amount, ensuring no mistakes are made.
-Pxsol's wallet constructs a transaction, gets 1 Sol from Ada's funds and sends it to Bob's address, signed by Ada's private key.
+Pxsol's wallet constructs a transaction, gets 1 SOL from Ada's funds and sends it to Bob's address, signed by Ada's private key.

 After completing the transaction, Ada checks his own wallet balance.